vivaria/edisonrul.ing/docs/source/cards/m/minefield-eruption.md

 ### Card Rulings

-●If you activate “Minefield Eruption”, you inflict damage, then send your “Mine Golem”●The number of “Mine Golem” cards is considered when “Minefield Eruption” resolves, not when it is activated.
+*   If you activate “Minefield Eruption”, you inflict damage, then send your “Mine Golem”●The number of “Mine Golem” cards is considered when “Minefield Eruption” resolves, not when it is activated.